garageScript/myProxy/docs/index.md

 ## Installation
 1. Connect to your server: `ssh root@your-server-ip-address`

+2. If using AWS, change to root user `sudo su root` and change to home folder `cd ~`

 2. Clone the app: `git clone https://github.com/garageScript/myProxy.git`

 3. Goto myProxy folder: `cd myProxy`